Randy0601/Soccer-Analysis/README.md

 # Soccer Analysis Visualization Project  ![soccer32](https://user-images.githubusercontent.com/39446363/47233177-833aee80-d397-11e8-83ce-7f565c170553.gif)

+## Background
+    The inspiration for this visualization tools is based on fantasy sports leagues where the ability to ascertain and analyze the abilities of indivual players is critical in choosing players during the draft rounds.
+This visualization tool enables the objective comparison of player abilities thus promoting strategic and tactical choices of players during each draft round.

 ## Project Proposal

     Our team will compare player data from the international FIFA soccer video game